 Live Services and Events

-In addition to this service there are many other live services which are happening around the country.
-Click here to find a list published by the Methodist Church.
+In addition to this service there are many other live services which are happening in our circuit and around the country, find our updated list here.

 Children and Youth

 We are working with our churches and with Birmingham District to support children and young people in our circuit at this time and we're working on signposting to more resources all the time.

 The Methodist Church has offered guidance on how we talk to and support young people at this time.
 Click here to read more.

 They have also offered resources on how to create safe online spaces for young people - click here.

 There are many other good resources out there to support your church at the current time.
 We will compile a list of those that we find below.